-How to avoid baby crying when changing his diaper?
+How can you stop baby crying when you change his diaper?

-Does your baby start crying and wiggling around when it's time to change him?
+Does your baby start crying and wriggling around when it's time to change him or her?
 A common situation for many parents, but one that can be very stressful.
-We reveal our advice to you so that this moment becomes pleasant to live.
+Here's our advice on how to make changing your baby a pleasant experience.

 Why does baby cry during diaper changes?

-According to scientists, the first three months of your baby's life are when he or she cries the most and when the crying is the most intense.
-Your baby may cry when you change his or her diaper.
+According to scientists, the first three months of a baby's life are when he cries the most, and when his cries are the most intense.
+Your little one may cry when you change his diaper.

-During the first few months of his life, baby's crying patterns follow a curve:
+During the first few months of life, baby's crying patterns follow curves:

 - At around 2 to 3 weeks of age, your baby's crying starts to intensify and become more and more frequent;

-- Between 6 and 8 weeks, crying reaches a peak;
+- Between 6 and 8 weeks, crying peaks;

-- Then, until the infant is 12 weeks old, crying decreases.
+- Then, until the baby is 12 weeks old, crying diminishes.

-The average baby cries for two hours a day.
-Some babies cry more often depending on the time of year, but also on their temperament.
+On average, a baby cries for two hours a day.
+Some babies cry more often at different times, depending on their temperament.

 During the first three months, a baby will often cry and then stop suddenly, without really understanding why.
-This happens especially in the afternoon or early evening.
+This happens particularly in the afternoon or early evening.
 Your child may also cry at night.
-Sometimes parents can't figure out why their baby does this.
-Seizures last an average of 45 minutes but can last up to two hours.
-Don't feel guilty if this happens to your child, crying is normal and not your fault.
+Sometimes, parents can't understand why their baby reacts like this.
+On average, attacks last 45 minutes, but can last up to two hours.
+There's no need to feel guilty if this happens to your child: crying is normal and not your fault.

-According to some studies, babies use crying to express their different needs such as hunger, discomfort, boredom, pain etc...
+According to some studies, babies use crying to express their various needs - hunger, discomfort, boredom, pain , etc.

 Although other scientists disagree with this view, babies can express different needs through crying, such as: